Table of Contents

 There is already an easy way to add pricing tables via Gutenberg.
 The plugin creators registered a specific Pricing Tables block for Gutenberg, which you can find amongst Gutenberg widgets if the plugin is activated.
 So first you need to create a table and then select the needed one to be added via Gutenberg – it will output the needed table with all your custom settings.

-WP Product reviews allows to enable reviews for selected posts and pages, where you can configure tons of settings to set up reviews via Gutenberg.
+WP Product reviews allow enabling reviews for selected posts and pages, where you can configure tons of settings to set up reviews via Gutenberg.

 All on-demand content modules (videos, buttons, tabs, galleries, tooltips, etc) can be added easily with this plugin to any WordPress page or post.
 Since the plugin supports Gutenberg, you can insert any offered functionality in a more user-friendly way into a paragraph, shortcode and classic blocks.